carla-simulator/carla/Docs/start_quickstart.md

 ## Running CARLA using a Docker container

-CARLA is available in a Docker image, which you may use if you need to run it on the cloud or a cluster or if your machine does not meet the software or operating system prerequisites.
+For Linux users, CARLA is available in a Docker image, which you may use if you need to run it on the cloud or a cluster or if your machine does not meet the software or operating system prerequisites.

 Firstly, install Docker by following the [installation instructions](https://docs.docker.com/engine/install/ubuntu/).
 You may want to follow the [post installation instructions](https://docs.docker.com/engine/install/linux-postinstall/) to avoid the need for `sudo` commands.